udhavsethi/kube-dissect/README.md

 * To run memory test ```curl <hostname>:<port>/loadtest/memory/<size>/<time>```
   * size: consume (size)MB of memory.
 We need to adjust this parameter for different machines
   * time: time to keep the memory unfree

-## TODO
-1. Finish Exp 1 -- this week
-2. Try loadbalancer in service
-3. Explore deploy and service yaml configurations (how to write yaml files) -- this week
-4. MongoDB deploy and play -- this week
-5. Failure injection